elusive-code/shuffler/README.md

 # Shuffler

-Shuffler is a plugin for IntelliJ Idea Community Edition, that performs java non-destructive source-code obfuscation.
+Shuffler is a plugin for IntelliJ Idea Community Edition, that performs non-destructive java source code obfuscation.

 Plugin adds "Shuffle" action to "Refactoring menu".
 This action shuffles names of private and protected classes, methods and variables in current project.